erwinkn/erwinkn.github.io/content/tech/getting-crdts-to-production/index.md

 The logical way of distributing this information is to put it directly into the CRDT, as proposed in [_Distributed access control for collaborative applications using CRDTs_](https://hal.inria.fr/hal-03584553/file/papoc.pdf) by Pierre-Antoine Rault, Claudia-Lavinia Ignat and Olivier Perrin (2022).

-Roughly speaking, if the CRDT contains authorization information in the form of `(public_key, rights)` pairs and each message is signed by its author, then we can enforce rights on a per-participant basis.
+Roughly speaking, if the CRDT contains authorisation information in the form of `(public_key, rights)` pairs and each message is signed by its author, then we can enforce rights on a per-participant basis.

-However, no matter the design, **conflict resolution around authorization rights will be tricky and application-specific**.
+However, no matter the design, **conflict resolution around authorisation rights will be tricky and application-specific**.

 Let's take two concurrent operations:
 - `op1` revokes the editing rights of some participant X.